1. Home

 For Jerwood Theatre Downstairs productions, we endeavour to accommodate at least one point to admit latecomers, which is decided by the production’s Director.
 However, this is not always possible.
 Our Jerwood Theatre Upstairs productions rarely have late admission points as late entry will generally involve crossing the stage.
 Please note that if we are able to admit latecomers, we will always direct patrons to the nearest available vacant seats inside the auditorium and not necessarily to their actual seats.
 This is to ensure as little disruption as possible.

-Latecomer monitors for both theatres are provided Front of House and latecomers can be given a playtext to follow the play if required.
+Latecomer monitors for the JTD are provided Front of House and latecomers can be given a playtext to follow the play if required.

 All mobile phones must be turned off before entering our auditoriums; this is a condition of entry.